Aqualia/Alph/TROUBLESHOOTING.md

 npm config set prefix ~/.local export PATH="$PATH:~/.local/bin"

+## Codex CLI doesn’t see my STDIO MCP server

+Symptoms:
+- You added an `[mcp_servers.<name>]` entry in `~/.codex/config.toml`, but tools don’t appear or the server seems to never start.

+Common causes and fixes:
+- First‑run timeouts with `npx`/`yarn dlx`/`pnpm dlx`:
+  - On first run these commands may download packages, exceeding Codex’s 10s default.
+Alph now pre‑warms such invocations and sets `startup_timeout_ms = 60000` automatically.
+If you customized timeouts earlier, increase them to at least 60000.
+- Package not present on PATH when using a dedicated binary:
+  - Use Alph’s installer flow or install the tool globally (e.g., `npm i -g <pkg>`), then re‑run Alph.
+- Invalid TOML shape:
+  - Ensure the top‑level key is `mcp_servers` (not `mcpServers`) per Codex docs.

+Manual refresh tip:
+- Codex lazily starts MCP servers.
+Triggering a tool that uses the server forces a launch; restarting Codex also reloads config.

+---

 # Option 3: Use npx (no global install)
 npx --yes -p @aqualia/alph-cli alph setup --mcp-server-endpoint https://askhuman.net/mcp/ID --bearer KEY -y
 ```